just2jays/wie-blog/content/blog/hello-world-is-ending/index.md

 ---
 title: Hello World (Is Ending!)
 date: "2020-09-30T03:34:49.022Z"
-description: "A foray into the mind of a quarantined web developer."
+description: "The first and hopefully not last rantings of a technologist, musician, and cinnamon bun fan."
-tags: ["welcome", "hello", "hello world", "technology", "food", "la croix", "gatby js"]
+tags: ["welcome", "hello", "hello world", "technology", "food", "la croix", "gatbyjs"]
 ---

 # So glad you're here...

+Please sit down...

-Please sit down.
-Have a la croix.
+Have a La Croix....

 This is a blog that exists for a number of reasons.